...to Houston Arts and Media - where local writers, film makers, and

 Houston Arts and Media here.
 And watch our Promo.

-The Birth of Texas Series continues with the release of Washington-on-the-Brazos: The Politics of Revolution.
-It joins another 2014 release: San Felipe and American Settlement.
+The Birth of Texas Series continues with the release of San Antonio and the Alamo.
+It joins two award-winning 2014 releases: San Felipe and American Settlement and Washington-on-the-Brazos: The Politics of Revolution.
 Our two previous documentaries from the Series have already aired on Houston's Channel 8 and are being distributed now.
 Learn more about Houston: A Nation's Capitol and about Spanish Texas .
 Buy the DVDs by clicking the Store link at the top of this page.
 And check out our new BoT Series support site!

 In order to keep producing things like the HAM Slices, our book and documentary projects, the Houston HistoryBook Fair and the other educational gems outlined on this site, we must have your support.
 Please join, renew or upgrade your membership today.
 We cannot do it without you.
 Please click on the Support link on the top navigation bar and join HAM today.

-Our powerful documentary on all aspects of life in Texas during WWII continues to move along as we have topped a few interview milestones, but we are still greatly in need of funding.
-You can be a part of the solution and gain some benefits for yourself, too.
-Donate during our power2give campaign.
+Our powerful documentary on all aspects of life in Texas during WWII continues to move along as we have topped several interview milestones, but we are still greatly in need of funding.
+You can be a part of the solution by supporting HAM through membership and financial support.

 HAM is extremely proud to see our body of work recognized as a MasterMind winner for 2015 by the Houston Press.
 The honor also includes a grant for a HAM project of our choosing.
 Read the full article about HAM and the other two honorees.